srl-labs/containerlab-workshop-ch/20-vm/README.md

 You will notice that the lab deployment log will show the following message and the deployment process will appear stuck:

 ```
 Waiting for clab-vm-sros to be ready.
 This may take a while.
-Monitor boot log with `sudo docker logs -f clab-vm-sros`
+Monitor boot log with `docker logs -f clab-vm-sros`
 ```

 This is because containerlab waits for SR OS node to boot and become ready for containerlab to inject SSH keys to enabled passwordless SSH access.
 To monitor the boot process, you can open a new terminal and run the following command: